solidi/hl-mods/workspace/redist/readme.txt

 - "mp_gamemode" to select game mode
     - "arena" - 1 on 1 Arena - two potential victors are selected to battle to a frag limit
     - "coldskull" - be the first to collect all the skulls!
+    - "chilldemic" - be the survivor from the virus
     - "ctc" - capture the chumtoad, hold on to it to receive points!
     - "ctf" - capture the flag, grab the flag and run it back to base!
     - "gungame" - get specific weapons for frags and level up!
+    - "horde" - fight npc's, survive waves.
     - "ffa" - traditional free-for-all deathmatch
+    - "instagib" - grab a zapper and get to work.
     - "jvs" - Jesus vs Santa - it is the sole duty of Jesus to dispatch all Santas
     - "lms" - last man standing, protect your lives be the last person standing to win
+    - "prophunt" - spawn as a item, hide from thehunters
+    - "shidden" - some are hidden, equipped with deadly farts.
     - "snowball" - Snowball Arena - battle with snowballs, melees, and trade in snowballs for offhand grenades!
     - "teamplay" - frag with teams
 - "mp_ggstartlevel" - Sets default start level of gun game